Digitizing Entire Collections at the Archives of American Art

 - The chief of collections processing will notify the cataloger that the collection is ready for final cataloging.

 - The chief of collections processing will review the home page, and make any final revisions if needed.
 She will review the final catalog record to ensure that it syncs with the new finding aid and deploy the collection to the website, and make staff announcements.

 - Keep the Review Checklist and Review Table with the other sections of the Scanning Workflow Form and route to the Information Resources Manager.

 - Do not remove notes and scanning instructions from the collection.
 Check interleaving and add if needed.

 - Do one final physical inspection to ensure collection is in good order.
 Notify the registrar that the collection is ready for barcoding and shelving.

 When a finding aid has been completed, please select at least one “representative image” for the collection and optionally 5-10 additional documents for item level scanning.
 This is requested for all final processed collections, even those that are scheduled for complete digitization.
-These scans will be individually cataloged for the DCD and the website’s Image Gallery interface.
+These scans will be individually cataloged for the DCD and the website’s Image and Media Gallery interface.
 The only exceptions are materials that are access or publication restricted.
 See steps below for guidance.

 The representative image will eventually be incorporated on the main page of each finding aid, and may also be used in associated website news or collection pages, a newsletter, Director’s report, etc.

 The archivist decides what best represents the collection.
 In general, a photograph of the creator will be used when available for personal papers.
 A likely choice for a representative image for gallery records would be a photograph of an exhibition installation, gallery owner, or the cover of a catalog for a prominent or important exhibit.
 The representative image must come from the collection the finding aid represents.
 If existing DCD images will suffice and are truly representative of the collection, then simply go into the DCD and select one as the representative image.